-Tips on overcoming depression are best tackled by experts in the field.
+I'll be the first to admit that suggesting tips on overcoming depression are best tackled by experts in the field.
 I do not claim to be one, neither have I experienced any lasting bouts of depression.
 However, I have, on occasion, felt bitter pangs of discouragement.

 Anything that I write is merely chatty counsel from one Christian to another.
 After all, as Christians, we delight in sharing our understanding of God's Word and testify to what He has wrought in us.
-We also find encouragement in knowing that if He worked a victory for one, He could surely do the same for another.
+We also find encouragement in knowing that if He worked a victory for one, He will surely do the same for another.
 He promises that He does not play favorites.
 You are just as precious in his sight as I am.

-He'll help you recognize that the pain of depression, is an even greater cruelty than your circumstances itself - no matter how desperate they appear to you.
+He'll help you recognize that the pain of depression is an even greater cruelty than your circumstances itself - no matter how desperate they appear to you!

-But just knowing that is of little use in overcoming the depression that oppresses and chokes the life out of us.
-Somehow we must press past intellectual assent to the practical walking out of depression into the joy that He promises.
+But just knowing that is of little use in overcoming the depression that oppresses and chokes the creative life out of us.
+Somehow we must press past intellectual assent to the practical walking out of depression into the joy He promises.

 Jesus declared that He came to give me life, and that more abundantly!
 If vibrant, joyous life was not what I was experiencing, then somehow I was missing something.
 Like all things spiritual, I found that this was an issue of my perception.

-To perceive is defined as " to notice, understand or comprehend using the senses, primarily the sense of sight" – something that is vital to an artist.
+To perceive is defined as "to notice, understand or comprehend using the senses, primarily the sense of sight" – something that is vital to an artist.

 How does this relate to overcoming depression?
 I found that training myself to perceive correctly was the way forward to hope, and eventually joy.
 My perception of sad, desperate, or overwhelming circumstances, was not the final truth.
 Like any two-dimensional landscape that hangs in a museum, it offered but a partial glimpse into the world of the artist, only communicating part of the truth.
 No matter how expertly executed, that painting could not convey the feel of the wind, the sounds of birds, the murmuring of the brook nearby, or warmth of the sun on the artist's cheeks.